Systemic-Labs/Perfect-Stack/README.md

 A solution architect has some business insight/strategy and various technical knowledge/experience, using engineering principles, analytics,... design-pattern-process-methodology and some research experience.
 ***

-## [Advice for new developers in 2020]

-People use old/popular tech choices for some reason: required at workplace, learned long ago, senior old eco-system,... but if you're new to developer, need a refresh or doing a startup, pick the best tech useful to you at the time being.
-▪ If your main goal is making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...

 ## **Web design and development tips:**
  **1. Learn the base web standards** -> (HTML, CSS, Javascript) follow/practice tutorials.
 Make few apps.(ex: Todo)